wozniakpl/obfuscator/README.md

-# Obfuscate Text Extension for VS Code
+# Obfuscator Extension for VS Code

 ## Overview

 Ever wanted to paste some text into an AI program, share a code snippet, or post on a forum, but it contained keywords or sensitive information you'd rather keep private?
-With the Obfuscate Text Extension for Visual Studio Code, you can quickly and easily replace words in your text right within your favorite editor.
+With the Obfuscator Extension for Visual Studio Code, you can quickly and easily replace words in your text right within your favorite editor.

 ## Features